 The USGS states that nationwide, there will be 200 employees “on call” available, such as responders to a natural disaster.

 Among the services and programs that would cease by the USGS are that online access to publications, maps, and data will be limited, and water quality data will not be received, analyzed or disseminated to the public.

 Social Security field offices are open with limited services under the partial shutdown.
 Hearings offices remain open to conduct hearings before an administrative law judge, but Social Security card centers are closed.

 Social Security and Supplemental Security Income (SSI) payments to beneficiaries will continue with no change in payment dates.

 The limited services will be offered at Social Security field offices:

 Help with applying for benefitsAssistance in requesting an appealChanging an address or direct deposit informationAccepting reports of deathVerifying or changing citizenship statusReplacing a lost or missing Social Security paymentIssuing a critical paymentChanging a representative payeeProcessing a change in a living arrangement or income for SSI recipients only.The offices will not provide these services:Issuing new or replacement Social Security cardsReplacing Medicare cards Issuing a proof of income letter.The Social Security Administration estimates it will have 18,006 furloughed employees.

 The U.S. Post Office will not be affected by the shutdown.

-Page 2 of 2 - Additionally, people may still apply for passports at the Phelps County clerk’s office at the county courthouse.
+Additionally, people may still apply for passports at the Phelps County clerk’s office at the county courthouse.